prevedel-lab/sbs-gpu-acceleration/readme.md

 This is the software used to process and analyze the recorded data.
 You can test it with the included 2 datasets (XY and XZ plane of a Zebrafish).
 Read more about it [here](./Matlab-pipeline/readme.md).

-The code and the precompiled binaries were tested and are running with the following configuration : Matlab xxxx.x and Cuda xx.xx.
+The code and the precompiled binaries were tested and are running with the following configuration : Matlab 2021.b and Cuda 11.5.
 If you're running a different setup, you might have to recompile or rewrite a bit the code.

 ### Gpufit-addition
 This folder contains all the Gpufit customization needed to process SBS data.
 [Read this file](./gpufit-addition/readme.md) for more information about how to build the custom Gpufit version.
 You can also [download this fork](https://github.com/prevedel-lab/Gpufit), already containing the customizations.